how many solar panels do you need

 Can I use the same permit design for projects in different cities or states?

 Never assume permit plans are universally transferable.
 Each jurisdiction enforces unique codes, setback requirements, fire access rules, and documentation standards.
 A design approved in one city may face rejection in another due to different wind ratings, snow loads, or local amendments to national codes.
 Always customize designs to meet specific local requirements.
-Research each jurisdiction's standards, or partner with services experienced in multi-state permitting.
+Research each jurisdiction's standards, or partner with services experienced in multi-state permitting to avoid solar permit rejection.

 What happens if my solar installation fails inspection after permit approval?